piano-dot/Mirror/build.md

 ## Import to Android Studio
 * Launch Android Studio.
 * Select File -> Import project, Select to your cloned repository.

+Now you can use AVD or connected device to build and run the app